 Droke cites Reuters reporter Lucia Mutikani, who places the blame for the halt of the longest economic expansion on the prolonged trade war between the U.S. and China.
 Besides harming business confidence, Droke believes that investors are wary of the Fed continuing to slice its benchmark rate in response to the trade disagreements.

 On October 2, the U.S. obtained approval from the World Trade Organization to place $7.5 billion in tariffs on European imports.
 Droke thinks this could be a key development for gold’s bullish trend in Q4, as the approval signals an outbreak of another trade war on top of the 15-month long tensions with China.
-To Droke, there is little doubt that the announcement will make investors even more skittish and further strengthen the already solid case for gold in the near term.gold, gold as investment, gold price, us dollar
+To Droke, there is little doubt that the announcement will make investors even more skittish and further strengthen the already solid case for gold in the near term.Featured, gold, gold as investment, gold price, us dollar